narwalsandeep/php-chat-server/README.md

 - LGN = login e.g. LGN2 , LGN3  where 2,3 are user.id in your database
 - RST = Send Chat Request  e.g. RST3
 - APR = Approve Chat Request e.g. APR3
+- STS = to get another user online status
+- TYP = to get status is other user typing (TODO)
+- UPL = to upload a file (TODO)
 - LST = List all online users e.g. LST
 - LGT = Logout  e.g. LGT
 - Most of commands return json which can be proceed as needed